johnshearing/scrape_yt_mk_transcripts/README.md

 Scrape a YouTube channel for audio.
 Create a transcript with punctuation, diarization, timestamps, and metadata.
+See Notes.txt